-The superintendent shall adopt rules to require students claimed for general apportionment funding based on enrollment in dropout reengagement programs authorized under RCW 28A.175.100 through 28A.175.115 to meet requirements for at least weekly minimum instructional contact, academic counseling, career counseling, or case management contact, starting with the 2014-15 school year.

-- Districts must also provide separate financial accounting of expenditures for the programs offered by the district or under contract with a provider, as well as accurate monthly headcount and full-time equivalent enrollment claimed for basic education, - 5 including separate enrollment counts of resident and nonresident - 6 students.
+The superintendent shall adopt rules to require students claimed for general apportionment funding based on enrollment in dropout reengagement programs authorized under RCW 28A.175.100 28A.175.115 to meet requirements for at least weekly minimum instructional contact, academic counseling, career counseling, case management contact, starting with the 2014-15 school year.
+Districts must also provide separate financial accounting expenditures for the programs offered by the district or under contract with a provider, as well as accurate monthly headcount and basic full-time equivalent enrollment claimed for including separate enrollment counts of resident and nonresident students.